Tracer particle in a confined correlated medium: an adiabatic elimination method

 The analysis of the LG model with a linearly coupled particle was presented in Ref.~\cite{gross_dynamics_2021} in the case of a critical field ($\tau=0$).
 Here we extend it to the off-critical case, where the field acquires a finite correlation length $\xi=1/\sqrt{\tau}$.

-We start by computing the quantity $M(R)$ in \cref{eq:M(R)}.
-This quantity characterizes the drift and diffusion coefficients both in the passive and reactive case [see \cref{eq:coefficients_linear_reactive,eq:coefficients_linear_passive}], and, in particular, it determines the stationary distribution in the passive case [see \cref{eq:coefficients_linear_passive,eq:stationary_dist_linear_passive}].
-For model B, in the case of Dirichlet and Neumann BCs, respectively, we find (see \cref{app:details_series})
+We start by computing the quantity $M(R)$ in \cref{eq:M(R)}, which characterizes the drift and diffusion coefficients both in the reactive and passive cases [see \cref{eq:coefficients_linear_reactive,eq:coefficients_linear_passive}, respectively], and, in particular, it determines the stationary distribution in the passive case [see \cref{eq:coefficients_linear_passive,eq:stationary_dist_linear_passive}].
+Noting that the choice of a simple (non-derivative) coupling $\propto \phi(R)$ gives $v_n = h \sigma_n$ [see \cref{eq:u_and_v}], we find in the case of model B with Neumann BCs (see \cref{app:details_series})

-The expression of $M(R)_{\T{Dir}}$ is reported here mainly for formal reasons, since model B dynamics with a globally conserved OP field is incompatible with Dirichlet \bcs (see \cref{par:examples}).
-However, one finds that the corresponding expressions for model A can be handily phrased as
+(recall that model B dynamics with a globally conserved OP field is incompatible with Dirichlet BCs -- see \cref{par:examples}).
+Similar expressions hold for model A (see \cref{app:details_series}):

 The critical point ($\tau=0$) has already been considered in Ref.~\cite{gross_dynamics_2021}, in which case the function $M(R)$ simplifies to a polynomial form $m(R)$ (see, e.g., Eq.~(3.26) in Ref.\ \cite{gross_dynamics_2021}).
-Note, however, that it is not always possible to recover $m(R)$ from $M(R)$ by simply taking the limit for $\xi\to\infty$ in the latter: inspection of the relevant series for Neumann \bcs reveals the presence of a constant, diverging zero mode which should be manually removed in order to yield meaningful results (see \cref{app:details_series}).
+Note, however, that it is not directly possible to recover $m(R)$ from $M(R)$ by simply taking the limit for $\xi\to\infty$ in the latter: inspection of the relevant series for Neumann \bcs reveals the presence of a constant, diverging zero mode which should be manually removed in order to yield meaningful results (see \cref{app:details_series}).
 For any finite value of $\xi$, instead, the behavior of this zero mode is regular.

 The stationary potential $W(R)$ given in \cref{eq:potential_pure_linear} reduces to